 You should always seek professional legal advice first.
 Your statements can be taken out of context and be harmful to your claim.
 Do not sign any papers or agree to a settlement.

-When considering which law firm to contact, please know that your initial consultation with Schochor, Federico, and Staton is free.
+When considering which law firm to contact, please know that your initial consultation with Schochor, Staton, Goldberg and Cardea, P.A. is free.

 Yes.
 Under Maryland law, if a victim of medical malpractice (adult or child) is rendered mentally incompetent, then no statute of limitations will apply until “the mental disability is lifted.”
 Therefore, a victim of cerebral palsy who is mentally incompetent—regardless of age—will not be barred by the statute of limitations from pursuing a claim.